raendev/guide/src/counter/first_steps.md

 This means once `val` is incremented to `127`, the next time it will wrap around to be `-128`.

+No need to get distracted now, but if you want to read a little more about number types, check out [The Rust Book's description](https://doc.rust-lang.org/stable/book/ch03-02-data-types.html#integer-types).

 ### `pub`

 Lastly, `pub` is short for `public`, meaning that the item is visible outside of the file[^note].